wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/power-platform-architecture/includes/4-data.md

 Data is at the center of everything a business does today and powers the insights that can drive what it should do tomorrow.
 To thrive and grow, businesses need to capture, analyze, predict, present, and report data and do it all with a high level of agility.

-With the Power Platform you can either:
+With the Power Platform, you can either:

 - Access data from the platform using Connectors.
 - Store data in the platform using Microsoft Dataverse.